gek169/Simple_ISA/README.md

 	@- expands to the current position of the output counter as a 24 bit unsigned integer.
 		Useful for section tags and fills and such.
 Has the same + syntax.
 Note that you *cannot* do %@%.
 	%- two of these defines a split directive. %0xff0A% will be split into 255,10.
-	ASM_data_include- include a file as raw bytes in the output.
+		Additionally, if you have a 32 bit value you wish to be split into four bytes (highest, high, low, lowest) then you can do %/myvalue% (with a forward slash) to ASM_data_include- include a file as raw bytes in the output.
 Macros are not expanded on the line. bytes- include arbitrary bytes in the output file, 8 bit unsigned integers. shorts- include arbitrary pairs of bytes in the output file, 16 bit unsigned integers.
 Do not split the integers.